Detailed Business Analyst’s Job Description

 Vertical 3 – Managerial

-The managerial verticals involve being in-charge of project tasks/activities, taking business decisions, guiding and leading resources.
+The managerial verticals involve being in charge of project tasks/activities, making business decisions, and guiding and leading resources.

 • Facilitate implementation